omeka/classic-enduser/docs/Plugins/ActivityLog.md

 #### Export events

-Administrators can export the data using the API:
+Administrators can export the data using the API.
+This will only work after the next update of Classic is released (for now, [the `master` branch of Omeka Classic on Github](https://github.com/omeka/Omeka){target=_blank}), and for the plugin to be installed using Github and switched to the `index-acl-resource` branch:

 ```
 /api/activity_log_events?key=<your-api-key>